Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 such that the normal lies between the two side vectors if $uv \leq 0$ and $uw \geq 0$.

 Since the normals sampled in the scene are expressed in a different frame than the ones on the object, the components of the normal vectors cannot be simply compared.
-Assuming that the normal to the first feature selected on the object opposes $\Normal[\hat]{b}{w}$, the second feature needs to either afford $-\Rot{b}{a}\Normal[\hat]{b}{w}$ or $-\Rot{b}{a}\Transpose\Normal[\hat]{b}{w}$ (the rotation can be done one way or the other) to produce a valid match.
+Instead, the relative orientation of the object normals is considered to check if the scene can afford the object normals.
+For instance, assuming that the normal to the first feature selected on the object opposes $\Normal[\hat]{b}{w}$, the normal of the second feature needs to lie between the side vectors around point $\Pos{a}{w}{w}$ when $\Normal[\hat]{f_1}{o}$ opposes $\Normal[\hat]{b}{w}$, as shown in \cref{fig:scene_affording_object}.

-Several cases are considered depending on the relative orientation of the features, with each feature pair being either \textit{face-face} (parallel, coplanar, or intersecting), \textit{face-edge} (parallel, or intersecting), or \textit{edge-edge} (parallel, intersecting, or skew).
+\revv{\textbf{Selecting Object Points}} Several cases are considered depending on the relative orientation of the features.
 In each case, the points on the object are selected such that the distance between them is $L$ and that the line joining them is as close as possible to the centre of mass of the object.

 \textbf{A. Face-Face Pair} Two faces sampled on the object can be parallel, coplanar, or intersecting, as shown in \cref{fig:face_face_pair}.

 Let two planes be defined by